top of page

 In general, we ask that all service volunteers be solvent, both at the time they volunteer and when they serve.
 This is to put first things first: solvency first, Steps second, everything else third or later ...
 We also ask all volunteers to read this page and our orientation document, both in full, and agree to the details provided before volunteering to be of service in our workshops.

-Please note that the leader of our steering committee serves as our service coordinator, tech coordinator, and share shepherd for most if not all workshops and is our default moderator for related conference activities.
+Please note that the leader of our steering committee serves as our service coordinator, tech coordinator, host, and share shepherd for most if not all workshops and is our default moderator for related conference activities.
 We receive commitments from other service volunteers every other month, in one-month service commitments, usually during the workshops, always in full transparency.
 We recommend service for solvent newcomers.

 If any volunteer needs to take a week off or changes their mind about their commitment, we ask them to contact our service coordinator, and then the coordinator will arrange for substitution or refill their service spots.